PaulHazelden/TheOtherPlace/README.md

 of creating this repository is to break down the tasks so that the various parts become more manageable, and to make it possible for other people to step in and help.

+Here is the current task list: [Jesus and the Other Place](https://github.com/users/PaulHazelden/projects/1)